Arrest made in Wednesday’s fatal shooting

 WICHITA, Kan.
-(KSNW) — Wichita Police say they have arrested a 24-year-old man for fatally shooting a 31-year-old Wednesday night.
+(KSNW) — Wichita Police say they have arrested a 24-year-old man for allegedly fatally shooting a 31-year-old man Wednesday night.

 Police were called to the area of Rutan and Sunnybrook in the Planeview neighborhood around 7 p.m.
 When they arrived, they found Chance Martin with a gunshot wound to his upper body and began giving him first aid.
 EMS took Martin to a hospital, where he later died.